connor-kolb-13/donna-assistant/README.md

-# Donna Assistant 🤖
+﻿# Donna Assistant 🧠

-An AI-powered mobile assistant inspiried by _Donna_ from Suits.
+An AI-powered mobile assistant inspired by _Donna_ from Suits.
 Handles scheduling, decisions, reminders, and personal support in a confident and intelligent way.

 ## 🌐 Domain